bp-chat/bp/docs/protocol-v0.michel.md

     1. Server observes and acts on `$CLIENT_TIMEOUT`;
 5. Client sends the command `login:$USERNAME:$ENCRYPTED_USERNAME` to the server;
     1. Client observes and acts on `$SERVER_TIMEOUT`;
-    2. If credentials don't match, server sends message `login:invalid` to the client, and it lets the user know;
+    2. If credentials don't match, server sends message `login:invalid` to the client and closes the connection, the clients lets the user know;
 6. Server sends the message `login:ok` to let the client know the login succeeded;

-[IDEAS]
+- [IDEAS]
     - Connection is kept alive so it isn't strictly required for the server to send some sort of authn token to the client upon login.
 However, this could improve UX.
 For example, if the client does not have a token and briefly loses connection, upon reconnection the user would have to login again.
 The user could choose what he prefers.
 If they choose to not have to login upon reconnection, the server could send a token upon login.
 Would it be possible to forge the token in such a way that only that specific client could